ENTER Webinar 2021:2

 In Barcelona, in 2009 the EMILIA association was created.
 The association is still running today, seeking to develop more training packages for service users, professionals and families, always based on Peer to Peer support to promote labour inclusion.

-The focus of this webinar is to explore how the principles aspired to in EMILIA have taken hold 15 years after the initial project, and how the area of empowering service users has developed since the development of the project.
-The webinar will feature participants from the original EMILIA Project and explore emerging approaches to Service User Empowerment.
+The webinar explored how the principles aspired to in EMILIA have taken hold 15 years after the initial project, and how the area of empowering service users has developed since the development of the project.
+The webinar featured participants from the original EMILIA Project and explore emerging approaches to Service User Empowerment.
+Dr Emmanuelle Jouet provided the introduction to the Webinar, which was moderated by Silvia Rosado.

 Prof Peter Ryan: The Emilia project: Impact 10 years on.